adobe/aepsdk-messaging-ios/Documentation/sources/propositions/developer-documentation/classes/schemas/json-content-schema-data.md

     /// Represents the content of the JsonContentSchemaData object.
 Its value's type is determined by `format`. public let content: Any

-    /// Determines the value type of `content`. public let format: ContentType?
+    /// Determines the value type of `content`.
+For JsonContentSchemaData objects, this value is always `.applicationJson` public let format: ContentType?

     ...